-"Then, if you don't mind?" she said, standing, and the two did the same, allowing themselves to be led to the door.
+"Then, if you don't mind. . . ."
+She stood, and the two did the same, allowing themselves to be led to the door.

-"Promise me one thing," Mrs Komatsu said to them before she opened it, her voice low in the intimate space of the foyer.
+"Promise me one thing," Mrs. Komatsu said to them before she opened it, her voice low in the intimate space of the foyer.
 She seemed suddenly small and insecure, like a teenage girl, and the effect with what she said next, and the meaning with which she said it, was to Hisoka somewhat disorienting.
-"Even if you must lie," she said, "if only to soothe my conscience: Promise me that when you catch up to that man, you will kill him."
+"Even if you must lie, if only to soothe my conscience, promise me that when you catch up to that man, you will kill him."

-It was those words that continued to resonate with Hisoka when he and Tsuzuki stopped by a posh cafe for a noontime drink and dessert.
-Love and hate were just two sides of the same coin, Fujisawa had said to him only that morning; and though it had sounded like a cliched movie tag line at the time, there was something to be said for how well it pertained to the emotions that had been emanating from Mrs Komatsu like crazy.
+It was those words that continued to resonate with Hisoka when he and Tsuzuki stopped by a posh cafe for a quick lunch.
+Love and hate are just two sides of the same coin, Fujisawa had said to him only that morning; and though it had sounded like a cliched movie tag line at the time, there was something to be said for how well it pertained to the emotions that had been emanating from Mrs. Komatsu like crazy.

-The silence that followed that observation made Hisoka stop, and he realized he had been pretty much talking to himself.
+The silence that followed when Hisoka made that observation gave him pause, and he realized he had been pretty much talking to himself for several minutes.
 It was almost always the other way around.
 "Tsuzuki?" he asked his partner, who was presently staring out the window over his shoulder.

 That shook Tsuzuki out of it.
 He blinked.
 "I'm sorry, Hisoka.
 What were you saying?"

 "Nothing important.
 I just thought you might want to know what I was able to glean from Mrs. Komatsu during your interview."

 "Oh."
-Tsuzuki picked up his fork and traced its teeth over the ridges in his dessert plate's lip.
+Tsuzuki picked up his fork at that and traced its teeth over the ridges in his dessert plate's lip.
 He smiled apologetically.
 "I guess my mind was elsewhere."

 Hisoka calmly let his hand slide from cradling his coffee mug to lie in his lap, and it was all he could do not to wring his hands in anxiety.
 "Tsuzuki," he said quietly, "what did Muraki say to you last night?"

-Tsuzuki's smile wavered for only a second before he caught it, held onto it, and lowered his eyes.
-"Why are you asking me that all of a sudden?"
+Tsuzuki's smile wavered for only a second before he caught it, held onto it, and said with perfect nonchalance: "Why are you asking me that all of a sudden?"

 "Why do you think?
 Because it's obviously bothering you."